WARP

 SUPER FINE WOOL

-Salmas, Mako, Urmia, and Dasht-e Moghan regions in Azerbaijan; Torbat Heydariyeh, Neishabour, Quchan, Mashhad, and Sabzevar in Khorasan Razavi and North Khorasan, Bam, Jiroft, and Rafsanjan in Kerman province and Fars, Kurdistan, Kermanshah, Isfahan, Lorestan and Hamedan areas are the leading suppliers of "hand-woven carpet wool" Are.
-Makui and Moghani breeds in Makoo and Moghan Plain, Afshari and Kaboud Shirazi in Fars, and Qara Gol and Kurdi in Kurdistan are among the best sheep breeds in Iran.
-Torbat Heydariyeh wool is better in North Khorasan province than in other regions—and has long and twisted strands.
-Types of wool are divided into three categories in terms of diameter: First class wool, Second-grade wool' and Grade three wool.
-Grade 1 includes wool that is less than 30 microns.
-The second grade consists of wools 30 to 35 microns in diameter.
+Iran is a major supplier of "hand-woven carpet wool" with several regions leading in production.
+Salmas, Mako, Urmia, and Dasht-e Moghan regions in Azerbaijan; Torbat Heydariyeh, Neishabour, Quchan, Mashhad, and Sabzevar in Khorasan Razavi and North Khorasan, Bam, Jiroft, and Rafsanjan in Kerman province and Fars, Kurdistan, Kermanshah, Isfahan, Lorestan and Hamedan areas are some of the leading suppliers.
+Some of the best sheep breeds in Iran include Makui and Moghani breeds in Makoo and Moghan Plain, Afshari and Kaboud Shirazi in Fars, and Qara Gol and Kurdi in Kurdistan.
+Wools are categorized by diameter into three categories: First class wool, Second-grade wool, and Grade three wool.
+The first grade wool includes wool that is less than 30 microns in diameter.
+The second-grade wool consists of wools with a diameter of 30 to 35 microns.
 Grade 3 wool includes wools that are 40 microns in diameter.
-In general, fleece in tropical parts of Iran is softer and more curly, and fleece in temperate and cold regions is coarser and less curly, which is more suitable for carpet weaving.
-Depending on the breed, New Zealand and Australian sheep raised for their wool are ideal for making finer yarns and are used in rugs with many ridges.
-Iranian wool gives a more authentic product with a better footprint due to its roughness, crease, and less curl.
+Fleece in tropical parts of Iran is generally softer and more curly, while fleece in temperate and cold regions is coarser and less curly, making it more suitable for carpet weaving.
+New Zealand and Australian sheep raised for their wool are ideal for making finer yarns and are used in rugs with many ridges.
+However, Iranian wool gives a more authentic product with a better footprint due to its roughness, crease, and less curl.
 The best type of Iranian wool is obtained from Kermanshah, Khorasan, Khuzestan, and Baluch regions.
-Kermanshah and Khuzestan wools are suitable for coarsely woven carpets due to their high height and diameter, and Torbat Heydariyeh and Baluch wools are ideal for medium-woven rugs.
+Kermanshah and Khuzestan wools are suitable for coarsely woven carpets due to their high height and diameter, while Torbat Heydariyeh and Baluch wools are ideal for medium-woven rugs.

 SILK